googledatalab/datalab/test/README.md

 what is required on a vanilla VM to build resemblejs.

 [Mocha JS](https://github.com/mochajs/mocha) is the test runner.
 After you do `npm install`, you can run individual tests using the `mocha` cli, for example: `mocha notebook/test.js`.
+Please note that any changes made to source files will not appear automatically for the test runner, since it does not use the live reload functionality.
+You will have to rebuild the image manually for tests to pick up such changes.